simboden/BVtkNodes/docs/BVTKNodes.rst

 lower and an upper threshold value.
 The automatically generated code (see *class VTKThreshold* in source file *gen_VTKFilters1.py*) does not support specification of array name, ranges and data type for thresholding.
-It is always possible to provide these as Custom Code (see commands in `Properties`_ Tab), but to make the node easier to use, the code for *class VTKThreshold* was copied to file *VTKFilters.py*, modified and commented, and *add_class* and *TYPENAMES.append* commands needed for registering were added.
+It is always possible to provide these as Custom Code, but to make the node easier to use, the code for *class VTKThreshold* was copied to file *VTKFilters.py*, modified and commented, and *add_class* and *TYPENAMES.append* commands needed for registering were added.
 The